O-JounLee/O-JounLee.github.io/_posts/2019-10-06-first-post.md

 |:--:|
 | A character network extracted from a movie, 'Kung Fu Panda (2008).' |

-This research project aims to model and analyze stories of the narrative work (i.e., artworks that contain stories) computationally.
-Our previous studies on this area are mainly based on the character network (i.e., social networks between characters that appear in the narrative work).
+This research project aims to computationally model and analyze stories contained in narrative multimedia (i.e., creative works that contain stories and are distributed through multimedia).
+Our previous studies on this area are mainly based on character networks (i.e., social networks between characters that appear in narrative multimedia).

 Related Issues
 ========